-- Courtenay's water is provided by the CVRD, sourced from Comox Lake.
+- Courtenay's water is provided by the CVRD, sourced from Comox Lake and collected from the Puntledge River at the BC Hydro Penstock.
 A new water treatment facility in 2021 services Courtenay residents among others. - The City's sewer utility infrastructure includes over 150 km of sanitary sewer mains and nearly 7,000 individual connections.
 Household and business wastewater is conveyed to the Comox Valley Water Pollution Control Centre, which is operated by the CVRD. - The City's storm drainage infrastructure includes over 167 km of gravity mains, approximately 650 culverts, and over 7,000 service connections.
 In addition, there are over 45 km of City-maintained drainage ditches, 22 public storm ponds and 18 private storm ponds.
-Storm drainage from public and private land in the City drains into the Puntledge River, Tsolum River, Courtenay River, K'ómoks Estuary as well as Millard-Piercy Creek, Morrison Creek, Little River, Portuguese Creek, and Brooklyn Creek watersheds. - Solid waste curbside collection includes garbage, recycling, and yard waste.
-Additional recyclable materials can also be brought to the recycling depot located within Courtenay.
+Storm drainage from public and private land in the City drains into the Puntledge River, Tsolum River, Courtenay River, K'ómoks Estuary as well as the Little River, Portuguese Creek, and Brooklyn Creek watersheds.

+Solid waste curbside collection includes garbage, recycling, and yard waste.
+Additional materials can also be brought to the recycling depot located within Courtenay.
 A regional organics composting facility is being established in Campbell River and will serve the Courtenay area in the near future.
-Other waste streams may be disposed of at the Comox Valley Waste Management Centre landfill.
-The Comox Strathcona Waste Management service reports that in 2021, industrial, commercial, institutional, and multi-residential garbage accounted for 55% of of the 21,500 tonnes of waste brought to the landfill, construction and demolition waste accounted for 25%, curbside garbage collected from residents (other than multi-residential) accounted for 19%, with the remaining 1% coming from other sources.